 I am using *Smartmobil and experienced that the phone connection would just stop working in another EU country depending on the network.
 Buying a local SIM card might be the most reliable option when traveling abroad with your German SIM card.

 Decide whether a prepaid or running contract is best for you.
-Use Check24 to find the best offer or go to a local shop and bring ID and passport and anything which can verify your address.
-Check the Netz of the provider to make sure you are in the D1 or D2 Netz for best connectivity.
+Use *Check24 to find the best offer or go to a local shop and bring ID and passport and anything which can verify your address in case that doesn't work for you.